ccameron-chromium/webgpu-hdr/EXPLAINER.md

 and reference viewing environment (REVE).

-The natural proposal to include these would add new members to `CanvasColorMetadata` corresponding to the various types of metadata.
+The natural proposal to include these would add new members to `GPUCanvasToneMapping` corresponding to the various types of metadata.

 This proposal does not introduce any non-trivial (clamping) tone mapping behaviors.
-Additional tone mapping behaviors can be introduced by adding corresponding new members to CanvasColorMode.
+Additional tone mapping behaviors can be introduced by adding corresponding new members to GPUCanvasToneMappingMode.

 For example, to specify HDR10 tone mapping with a default MDCV metadata and with CLLI metadata that indicates an average of 200 nits and maxmium of